 The Jungle Diaries: The Meaning of Life

-The picture you see above and the picture you see below are examples of what my diary started to look like when I became a dedicated jungle raver in London.
+The picture you see below is an example of what my diary started to look like when I became a dedicated jungle raver in London.

 It was all so new and exciting and completely outside the reach of the mainstream media , which meant that it all felt like a big, wonderful, magic movement, a shared secret which would change everyone’s lives and the entire world.
 I wanted EVERYONE to know about this magic thing!

 (But once the media started catching on, they were doing it all wrong, of course.
 Experiencing this first hand led me to dive deep into the studies of subcultural theories at university a few years later.
-An extremely interesting field which I will return to later on in JUngLEkalenderen.)
+An extremely interesting field.)

 The Endless Enthusiasm